 SnacksA snack will be provided in the morning and in the afternoon.
-Our snacks include crackers such as saltines, graham crackers, cheese-its, animal crackers, and goldfish, Cheerios, various cheeses, cream cheese, apples, oranges, raisins and dried fruit, and popcorn.
-We offer low fat milk or water to drink.
+Our snacks include crackers (such as saltines, graham crackers, Cheez-its, animal crackers, and Goldfish), Cheerios, various cheeses, cream cheese, apples, oranges, raisins and dried fruit, and popcorn.
+We offer low-fat milk or water to drink.
 Special birthday snacks or cooking project snacks will be posted outside your child’s class.

 LunchChildren must bring their own lunch with a drink.
 Children will be encouraged to eat the healthy portions of their lunch first.
 Any uneaten portion of your child’s lunch will be returned in the lunch box.

 - There is no refrigeration space for children’s lunches.
 You are required by law to include an ice pack in all lunches that contain perishable items such as dairy or meat products.

 - Pack at least one source of protein (e.g., meat, eggs, or cheese) and a fruit or vegetable, a drink, and a napkin.

 - Avoid packing “yummy” desserts.
 Children who see these often skip the more nutritious foods.

 - Label all parts of your child’s lunch box and accessories.
 No glass containers!

 - Do not include any peanut butter and/or other nut products in lunches.